pantheon-systems/documentation/source/content/guides/decoupled/overview/05-build-hooks.md

 1. Click **Show URL** and then click **Copy** to copy your unique Build Hooks URL.

 1. Optional.
-Copy the cURL code under **Test** to test triggering a build with your hook.
+Copy the cURL code under **Test** if you want to test triggering a build with your hook.

 ![add build hook](../../../../images/add-build-hook.png)

 ## Edit a Build Hook

-1. Navigate to your site dashboard and select the site you want to add a Build Hook to.
+1. Navigate to your site dashboard and select the site with the Build Hook you want to edit.

 1. Click **Settings** and then click **Builds**.